johnfedoruk/bangular/aio/content/guide/styleguide.md

-**Why?** components have templates containing HTML and optional Angular template syntax.
+**Why?** components have templates containing HTML and optional Bangular template syntax.
 They display content.
 Developers place components on the page as they would native HTML elements and web components.